 These interactions affect the movement of neurotransmitters in the brain.
 These are chemicals that are needed in transmitting messages from cell to cell.
 Neurotransmitters also have specific roles in the body’s immune system, pain response, sleep, and behavior.

-Indeed, CBD and THC have almost the same chemical makeup, but the two don’t have the same psychoactive effects.
+Indeed, CBD and THC almost have the same chemical makeup, but the two don’t have the same psychoactive effects.
 CBD is not psychoactive at all.
 This means, no matter how much you consume CBD, you won’t experience the high that’s common in THC.

 Legal issues of use